biocoder/SBEToolbox/README.md

 SBEToolbox (Systems Biology and Evolution Toolbox) is developed in MATLAB as a menu-driven UI software to determine various statistics of the biological network.

-Some of its features include (but not limited to):

-i)  algorithms to create random networks (small-world, ring lattice etc..) ii) deduce clusters in the network (MCL, mCode, clusterOne) etc...
+Some of its features include (but not limited to): algorithms to create random networks (small-world, ring lattice etc..), deduce clusters in the network (MCL, mCode, clusterOne) etc...

 VERSION 1.1 RELEASED !